 - Tell yourself you can get through this.
 At times, we may concentrate on the negatives we tell ourselves and lose hope.
 Repeating to yourself that you may get past these feelings may help you regain hope and focus on getting through it

 Many patients ask their family doctor for help with emotional difficulties and they will be used to listening to these types of problems.
 Your family doctor can then discuss treatment options with you, and refer you on for further treatment if this is something you need.

 Talking treatments, including counselling and psychotherapy, can help you make sense of your feelings and explore ways to deal with what you are going through.
 The aim is to help you find your own solutions, rather than giving you advice or telling you what to do.
 Many people find that talking to a person who is trained to listen can help release tension, and also help them view their difficulties in a different way.
 This can make it easier to see new options and solutions.

 Many voluntary organisations, including Samaritans, provide free emotional support 24 hours a day, 365 days a year.
 Samaritans listen without judgment and with total confidence.

-Your doctor may offer you medication for depression, e.g. antidepressants, or medication that can help reduce anxiety, such as tranquilisers.
-Before you are prescribed any medication, your doctor should explain to you what the medication is for, and discuss any possible side effects and alternative treatments.
+Your family doctor may suggest that you take medication for your depression e.g. antidepressants, or medication for your anxiety, such as tranquillisers.
+Before you are prescribed any medication, your doctor should explain to you what the medication is for and discuss any possible side effects and alternative treatments.

 Your local hospital may be the best place to go in a crisis.
 Some may offer you medication and discuss with you what kind of help you want.
-If it is decided that your safety may be at risk, the doctors may suggest that you are admitted to hospital for inpatient treatment.
+Some may also suggest that you are admitted to the hospital.